CrowHugin/nvim-config/README.md

 **To remove a plugin:**

-use:

-`:Lazy`

-and follow instructions
+Remove the plugin file .lua you don't want anymore

 **To add a plugin:**

-Add a file named by the name of the plugin (or whatever) with the extension .lua inside lua/plugins.
+Add a file .lua
 Then add a lua table such as:
 ```lua
 return {